Inference Offloading for Cost-Sensitive Binary Classification at the Edge: The H2T2 Policy

 \subsubsection{Regret analysis}

 We now provide regret guarantees for H2T2.
-We first prove the following two lemmas.
-In Lemma~\ref{lemma:unbiased}, we show that $\tilde{l}_t(\Vec{\theta})$ is an unbiased estimator of the loss. \begin{lemma} For all values of $f_t$ and for all $\Vec{\theta} \in \Theta$: { } \end{lemma} Let $\tilde{L}_T\!=\!\sum_{t=1}^T\tilde{l}_t$ be the cumulative estimated loss.
-Next, we upper bound the difference in the expected values of the cumulative loss and the cumulative estimated loss in Lemma~\ref{lemma:expDifference}.
-Here, the expectation is over the randomness of both the expert selection and $\zeta$. \begin{lemma} For any policy and time horizon $T$: { } \end{lemma} We use these lemmas to upper bound the regret of H2T2. \begin{theorem} The regret $R_T$ of H2T2 satisfies { } \end{theorem} The regret-minimizing values of $\eta$ and $\epsilon$ can be obtained by setting the partial derivatives of $R_T$ to zero. \begin{corollary} $R_T$ is minimized by $\epsilon^*\!=\!\left({\ln(|\Theta|)}/{2\beta^2T}\right)^{{1}/{3}}$ and $\eta^*=\sqrt{{2\epsilon^*\ln{|\Theta|}}/{T}}.$ H2T2 with $\eta^*$ and $\epsilon^*$ has $O\left(T^{{2}/{3}}\right)$ regret. \end{corollary} We thus note that H2T2 has sub-linear regret.
+We first state the following two lemmas.
+Lemma~\ref{lemma:unbiased} states that $\tilde{l}_t(\Vec{\theta})$ is an unbiased estimator of the losses incurred by a threshold-based policy {$\hat{l}_t(\Vec{\theta})$ in \eqref{lossdefinition}}, used for regret computation. \begin{lemma} For all values of $f_t$ and for all $\Vec{\theta} \in \Theta$: { } \end{lemma} Next, in Lemma~\ref{lemma:expDifference}, we bound the difference in the expected values of the cumulative true loss (see \eqref{eq:h2t2trueloss}) and the cumulative loss of the fixed threshold policy, where the expectation is over the randomness of the policy, that is over both the randomness of the expert selection and the exploration with $\zeta$. \begin{lemma} Under H2T2 and a time horizon $T$: { } \end{lemma} We use these lemmas to upper bound the regret of H2T2. \begin{theorem} The regret $R_T$ of H2T2 satisfies { } \end{theorem} The regret-minimizing values of $\eta$ and $\epsilon$ can be obtained by setting the partial derivatives of $R_T$ to zero. \begin{corollary} $R_T$ is minimized by $\epsilon^*\!=\!\left({\ln(|\Theta|)}/{2\beta^2T}\right)^{{1}/{3}}$ and $\eta^*=\sqrt{{2\epsilon^*\ln{|\Theta|}}/{T}}.$ H2T2 with $\eta^*$ and $\epsilon^*$ has $O\left(T^{{2}/{3}}\right)$ regret. \end{corollary} We thus note that H2T2 has sublinear regret.